-People living with eczema often find the urge to itch is heightened at night and getting to sleep can be difficult.
-This is largely due to the fact that in the day we are busy and distracted so itching can often be forgotten about.
+You might find the urge to itch is heightened at night, and getting to sleep can be difficult.
 Being hot at night can also irritate skin and increase the impulse to itch.

 Keep a food diary

-Eczema reacts badly to rapid changes in temperature as well as extreme hot or cold temperatures.
-High humidity can lead to symptoms similar to prickly-heat, whilst low humidity may dry the skin out.
+Eczema reacts badly to rapid changes in temperature, as well as extreme hot or cold temperatures.
+High humidity can lead to symptoms like prickly heat, while low humidity may dry the skin.

-Things like central heating in the winter can also be a trigger.
+In winter, central heating can also be a trigger.
 The best thing you can do is make sure your home is as comfortable as possible by controlling the heating.
 Keep it low and wear light cotton sleepwear.

-If this doesn’t work for your skin, try thicker products such as emollients.
-The difference between normal lotions, creams and emollients is the amount of oil they contain.
+If this doesn’t work, try thicker products such as emollients.
+The difference between regular lotions, creams and emollients is the amount of oil they contain.